MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Implicit regularization; Fourier Spectrum.
   - <details><summary>Digest</summary> We promote a shift of focus towards initialization rather than neural architecture or (stochastic) gradient descent to explain this implicit regularization.
 Through a Fourier lens, we derive a general result for the spectral bias of neural networks and show that the generalization of neural networks is heavily tied to their initialization.
 Further, we empirically solidify the developed theoretical insights using practical, deep networks.

-- Neural Collapse: A Review on Modelling Principles and Generalization. [[paper]](https://arxiv.org/abs/2206.04041)
-  - Vignesh Kothapalli, Ebrahim Rasromani, Vasudev Awatramani.
-  - Key Word: Neural Collapse.
-  - <details><summary>Digest</summary> We analyse the principles which aid in modelling such a phenomena from the ground up and show how they can build a common understanding of the recently proposed models that try to explain NC.
-We hope that our analysis presents a multifaceted perspective on modelling NC and aids in forming connections with the generalization capabilities of neural networks.
-Finally, we conclude by discussing the avenues for further research and propose potential research problems.

 - Rethinking the Role of Demonstrations: What Makes In-Context Learning Work? [[paper]](https://arxiv.org/abs/2202.12837) [[code]](https://github.com/Alrope123/rethinking-demonstrations)
   - Sewon Min, Xinxi Lyu, Ari Holtzman, Mikel Artetxe, Mike Lewis, Hannaneh Hajishirzi, Luke Zettlemoyer.
   - Key Word: Natural Language Processing; In-Context Learning.
   - <details><summary>Digest</summary> We show that ground truth demonstrations are in fact not required -- randomly replacing labels in the demonstrations barely hurts performance, consistently over 12 different models including GPT-3.
 Instead, we find that other aspects of the demonstrations are the key drivers of end task performance, including the fact that they provide a few examples of (1) the label space, (2) the distribution of the input text, and (3) the overall format of the sequence.

-- Limitations of Neural Collapse for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2202.08384)
-  - Like Hui, Mikhail Belkin, Preetum Nakkiran.
-  - Key Word: Neural Collapse.
-  - <details><summary>Digest</summary> We point out that Neural Collapse is primarily an optimization phenomenon, not a generalization one, by investigating the train collapse and test collapse on various dataset and architecture combinations.
-We propose more precise definitions — "strong" and "weak" Neural Collapse for both the train set and the test set — and discuss their theoretical feasibility.

 ### Empirical Study: 2021